Maʼanyan language

-Maanyan or Maʼanyan (also Maanjan or Maanyak Dayak) is an Austronesian language belonging to the East Barito languages.
-It is spoken by about 150,000 Ma'anyan people (subgroup of Dayak people) living in the province of Central Kalimantan and South Kalimantan, Indonesia.
-It is closely related to the Malagasy language spoken in Madagascar.
+Maanyan or Maʼanyan (also Maanjan or Maanyan Dayak) is an Austronesian language belonging to the East Barito languages.
+It is spoken by about 150,000 Ma'anyan people (one of the Dayak peoples) living in the province of Central Kalimantan and South Kalimantan, Indonesia.
+It is most closely related to the Malagasy language spoken in Madagascar, although these languages are not mutually intelligible due to the geographical separation.